zkat/shortening/README.md

 * *WARNING* There is no authorization built into shortening.
 If you expose the port to the internet, *you may be at risk of being used by spammers.*
 * Killing the program with Control+c does not currently work in Clozure CL.
+* The URL database is kept in-memory.
+That means that if the shortening process is shut down, the URL database will be wiped out.

 # License